-• The DTC is available to individuals with any level of income, including individuals receiving provincial disability benefits, those who work full time, and individuals with no income.

-- In the 2020 tax year, the DTC provided a non-refundable tax credit of up to \$8,576.
+- The DTC is available to individuals with any level of income, including individuals receiving provincial disability benefits, those who work full time, and individuals with no income. - In the 2020 tax year, the DTC provided a non-refundable tax credit of \$8,576.
 An additional \$5,003 was available for eligible children younger than 18 years of age, for a total of \$13,579 per year.
-The amount an individual receives will depend on their personal situation Previous year amounts can be found at: www.canada.ca/en/revenue-agency/services/tax/individuals/segments/tax-credits-deductions-persons-disabilities/disability-tax-credit - The DTC credit may be transferred to a qualified support person such as a family member or spouse.
+Previous year amounts can be found at: www.canada.ca/en/revenue-agency/services/tax/individuals/segments/tax-credits-deductions-persons-disabilities/disability-tax-credit

+- The DTC credit may be transferred to a qualified support person such as a family member or spouse.
 It is also retroactive for the past 10 years. - The DTC offers access to other benefits including the Canada Workers Benefit, Child Disability Benefit, Caregiver Credit, and more. - The DTC allows individuals to open a Registered Disability Savings Plan (RDSP).
 Individuals under the age of 50 may qualify for up to \$90,000 in government grants and bonds.